ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 ```
 You can read about [function expressions](https://developer.mozilla.org/en-US/docs/web/JavaScript/Reference/Operators/function) and [function statements](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function) on MDN.

 ## Question 3.
-What is the drawback of having private methods in JavaScript object?
+What is the drawback of having private methods in a JavaScript object?
 > One of the drawback of creating a private method in JavaScript is that they are very memory inefficient because a new copy of the method would be created for each instance.

 ```javascript